charmbracelet/soft-serve/README.md

 ### Creating Repositories

-To create a repository, first make sure you have at least a `read-write` permission.
-You can use the `repo create <repo>`:
+To create a repository, first make sure you are an admin or a registered user.
+Use the `repo create <repo>` command to create a new repository:

 ```sh
 # Create a new repository